Viqueer/crwn-clothing/README.md

 # CRWN Clothing

-CRWN Clothing is a mini e-commerce website built with react that offers a variety of clothing collections.
+CRWN Clothing is a mini e-commerce website built with react and firebase that offers a variety of clothing collections.

 ## Features